Narodychi

-Narodychi (Народичі) is an urban-type settlement in Korosten Raion, Zhytomyr Oblast, northern Ukraine.
+Narodychi (Народичі) is a rural settlement in Korosten Raion, Zhytomyr Oblast, northern Ukraine.
 It was the administrative center of the former Narodychi Raion, and after the reform in 2020, the city became part of the Korosten Raion.
 It lies on the northern side of the Uzh River, 134 kilometres northwest of Kyiv.
 Population:

 History

 Narodytchi is located in the historic region of Polesia.
 Narodytchi was first mentioned in historical records in 1545.
 According to the census of 1897, the total population is 4576 including 2054 Jewish inhabitants.
 It attained the status of an urban-type settlement in 1958.